 Now when that is clear, let's dive right in to the review.

 The Yamaha P45, also called Yamaha P45B, which the b stands for black.
-Is also the only color it can be find in (matte black).
+It's also the only color it can be found in (matte black).
 This may be frustrating for some people that want other colors to choose between.
 But unfortunately this is the only color range.